-Financial assets and liabilities carried at FVTPL are initially recorded at fair value and transactions costs expensed in the statements of net income (loss).
-Realized and unrealized gains and losses arising from changes in the fair value of the financial assets and liabilities held at FVTPL are recorded in the statements of net income (loss) in the period in which they arise.
+Financial assets and liabilities carried at FVTPL are initially recorded at fair value and transactions costs are expensed in the statements of income (loss) and comprehensive income (loss).
+Realized and unrealized gains and losses arising from changes in the fair value of the financial assets and liabilities held at FVTPL are recorded in the statements of income (loss) and comprehensive income (loss) and comprehensive income (loss).